aroberge/friendly-traceback-docs/docs/source/tracebacks_fr.rst

        193:         b = 2
     -->194:         result = a & b

-    Known identifiers
+        Identificateurs connus :
             a: 'a'
             b: 2

 TypeError - 6a: unsupported operand type(s) for &=